holman/fatigue/readme.markdown

 machine.
 When it tells you "3 gems installed", type `fatigue` and enjoy the show.

+NOTE: If you run into a problem during installation where it spits out `ERROR:
+Failed to build gem native extension`, that means you need to install XCode.
+It's available on your OS X install DVD or through the Mac App Store.
+We're working on fixing this so you don't need to install XCode in the future.

 **For Windows Users**

 Microsoft makes everything harder since you'll have to install Ruby yourself.